Ellie Gonsalves Flaunts Her Curves In A Skimpy Red Swimsuit

 While the back of the swimsuit wasn’t visible due to Ellie’s pose, it seems that the look was almost entirely backless, with just a thin red strap across her back.
 The bottoms sat low on her hips, hugging her curves, and her toned thighs were on full display.

 Ellie’s brunette locks were chopped in a short bob, and the style had major texture for a beachy vibe.
-She held a can of Coca Cola in one hand with a straw in it for sipping, and placed her other hand on the trunk of the tree behind her.
+She held a can of Coca-Cola in one hand with a straw in it for sipping, and she placed her other hand on the trunk of the tree behind her.
 Ellie’s makeup was minimal, and she stared at the camera with a smoldering expression on her face.

 Ellie’s followers absolutely loved the smoking hot update, and the post racked up over 13,000 likes within just 15 hours, including a like from UFC ring girl Arianny Celeste.
 It also received 134 comments from her eager fans.